ffund/intro-ml-tss21/slides/10-unsupervised.md

 ![Pythagorean decomposition.
 Keeping reconstruction error minimized (on average) is the same as keeping variance of projection high (on average).](../images/9-pythagorean.png){ width=50% }

+It is helpful to think about these as "captured variance in projection" vs "lost variance in projection" (reconstruction error).

 The intuition is that, by Pythagorean decomposition: the variance of the data (a fixed quantity) is equal to the variance of the projected data (which we want to be large) plus the reconstruction error (which we want to be small).

 <!--
 OR, you can think of it as: data variance = remaining variance + lost variance!